Our purpose is to make connections. Connections that open opportunity, empower businesses and unite our community in China.

 The British Chamber of Commerce Shanghai was formed by, and is operated in, strict accordance to its Constitution.
 The Constitution was last amended on 13 January 2025 by the Chamber’s Executive Committee.

-Senior Executive Vice President (Designate), Deputy Chief Executive Officer,
+Senior Executive Vice President, Deputy Chief Executive Officer,

 HSBC Bank (China) Company Limited